trunk-io/docs/check/configuration/supported/terragrunt.md

 # terragrunt

-**terragrunt** is a linter for Terragrunt.
+[**terragrunt**](https://terragrunt.gruntwork.io/docs/getting-started/quick-start/) is a linter for Terragrunt.

-You can enable the terragrunt plugin with
+You can enable the terragrunt linter with:

 ```shell
 trunk check enable terragrunt